About the name

-This is a dream of Alyssa Adkins and Nathan Broaddus, but our hope is that it will become the living, breathing dream of the surrounding community as well.
 Farthest Field Farm is named after a song we love singing in harmony with our friends and community whenever we gather, and it is in this spirit that we created our vision for Farthest Field Farm.
+It is a dream of Alyssa Adkins and Nathan Broaddus, but our hope is that it will become the living, breathing dream of the surrounding community as well.

 Farthest Field Farm will be a place to find food and shelter, and also to meet the deeper needs we all have—space for expression, for gathering, for learning from one another, for time alone to watch the plants grow.
 And, of course, there will be hot sauce!

 We hope you’ll join us in these offerings.
-We are excited to start this work that will never be done or perfect, that will always be evolving.
+We joyfully carry this work that will never be done or perfect, that will always be evolving.
 As much of it as possible will be sliding scale.
 As much of it as possible will be collaborative and community-led.
 It will be messy.
 It will be joyful.
 We can’t wait to see you there.

-We just moved in mid-2022 to our new home in Freeport!
-If you’d like to be in touch to learn more or hear about volunteer opportunities or the donation-based produce we offer, we’d love to hear from you.
-You can reach us at hello [at] farthestfieldfarm.com or sign up for our email list below.
+We're just entering our first season of growing on the farm's permanent location in Freeport, and we are delighting in getting to know the land!
+If you’d like to be in touch to learn more or hear about volunteer opportunities, we’d love to hear from you.
+You can reach us at hello [at] farthestfieldfarm.com, follow us on Instagram, and sign up for our email list below.